Matings of Cubic polynomials with a fixed critical point, Part I: Thurston Obstructions: Introduction

-An $F$-stable multicurve with $\lambda(\Gamma) \geq 1$ is called a Thurston obstruction.
-The condition that $F$ has a hyperbolic orbifold is a purely combinatorial one; this condition can be checked by inspecting the dynamics on the postcritical set of $F$.
-We remark that since since the maps in this note have two fixed critical points, the respective orbifolds are guaranteed to be hyperbolic.
+An $F$-stable multicurve with $\lambda(\Gamma) \geq 1$ is called a \emph{(Thurston) obstruction}.
+The condition that $F$ has a hyperbolic orbifold is a purely combinatorial one; this condition can be checked by inspecting the dynamics on the union of the critical and postcritical sets of $F$.
+We remark that since the maps in this note have two fixed critical points, the respective orbifolds are guaranteed to be hyperbolic.
 For further details, see \cite{DouadyHubbard:Thurston}.

 \begin{defn} A multicurve $\Gamma = \{ \gamma_{1}, \ldots , \gamma_{n} \}$ is a Levy cycle if for each $i =1,\ldots,n$, the curve $\gamma_{i-1}$ (or $\gamma_{n}$ if $i = 1$) is homotopic to some component $\gamma_{i}'$ of $F^{-1}(\gamma_{i})$ (rel $P_{F}$) and the map $F \colon \gamma_{i}' \to \gamma_{i}$ is a homeomorphism.
-We say $\Gamma$ is a degenerate Levy cycle if the connected components of $S^2 \setminus \bigcup_{i=1}^n \gamma_i$ are $D_1, \ldots ,D_n, C$, where each $D_i$ is a disk and moreover for each $i$ the preimage $F^{-1}(D_{i+1})$ contains a component $D_{i+1}'$ which is isotopic to $D_i$ relative to $P_F$ and is such that $F \colon D_{i+1}' \to D_{i+1}$ is a homeomorphism.
+We say $\Gamma$ is a degenerate Levy cycle if the connected components of $\Sigma \setminus \bigcup_{i=1}^n \gamma_i$ are $D_1, \ldots ,D_n, C$, where each $D_i$ is a disk and moreover for each $i$ the preimage $F^{-1}(D_{i+1})$ contains a component $D_{i+1}'$ which is isotopic to $D_i$ relative to $P_F$ and is such that $F \colon D_{i+1}' \to D_{i+1}$ is a homeomorphism.
 A degenerate Levy cycle is called a removable Levy cycle if in addition, for all $k \geq 1$ and all $i$, the components of $F^{-k}(D_i)$ are disks. \end{defn}

-It is clear that a Levy cycle $L$ is a Thurston obstruction, since $\lambda(L) = 1$.
+By Lemma 2.2 of \cite{Tan:quadmat}, a Levy cycle can be completed to a Thurston obstruction.